lkoepsel/AVR_C/README.md

 If you have an existing Uno, it will work very well.
 If you wish to add hardware debugging, you will want to purchase a debugWIRE compatible device such as the [Microchip MPLAB Snap](https://www.microchip.com/en-us/development-tool/PG164100) or the [Atmel ICE](https://www.microchip.com/en-us/development-tool/ATATMEL-ICE).

 Other Microchip AVR-compatible microcontrollers will more than likely work, I haven't the time to test them.
-If the processor is not a ATmega328P, it will be important to set the MCU and processor frequency (F_CPU) variables in the Makefile.
+If the processor is not the ATmega328P, it will be important to set the MCU and processor frequency (F_CPU) variables in the Makefile.
 For specific information as to how to setup your environment specific to your board and microcontroller, see the content for **Makefile** below.
 ## Arduino Framework  and standard C Replacement Routines
 Much of the Standard C Library is provided by [AVR Libc](https://www.nongnu.org/avr-libc/).
 I recommend having a link to the online manual open while developing code.
 The code in this repository is the code required to program the Uno using similar routines as in the Arduino Framework.
 ### Arduino Framework Functions